 While a lot has changed in the details of our lives since 2013, much of the big structural stuff is the same.

 Jenni still works at the same pharmacy (although part-time now).
-We happily live in the same urban place.
+We happily live the same city life.
 And I’m still happily working on web projects, although much less often.
 I focus on projects that offer compelling, meaningful goals or mentoring opportunities.

 Buying a house with debt